 Jim Hague

 Jim graduated from Oxford University in 1997, where he was an undergraduate at Jesus College.
-He then moved to Warwick University, obtaining his PhD in April 2001.
+He then moved to Warwick University, obtaining his PhD in 2001.
 He has carried out postdoctoral research at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, Oak Ridge National Lab and University of Cincinnati in the USA, and University of Leicester and Loughborough University in the UK.
-He has been a lecturer at The Open University since May 2008.
+He has been a lecturer at The Open University since 2008.

 Please follow the links on the sidebar for research details and a publication list.